-On January 23, 2017, we announced preliminary results from the Phase 1 PK study in late stage CKD patients.
+The study also explored acute changes in biomarkers relevant to BET inhibition in subjects with severe renal impairment.
+This data was published in Kidney International Reports by Wasiak et al. 2018.
 The data showed remarkable results in reducing inflammatory protein biomarkers in patients with late stage CKD versus healthy control patients.
 Protein data was collected following a single oral administration of 100mg of apabetalone before and after multiple time points in both cohorts.
 Protein levels of 288 proteins were significantly different at baseline between the two groups (p<0.05), revealing a highly differential protein signature between CKD patients and controls.
 Following a single dose administration of apabetalone in the late stage CKD patients, the levels of multiple plasma proteins were significantly changed within 12 hours after dosing, demonstrating a fast onset of drug action.
-Analysis of the changes in protein levels at the 12-hour time point revealed that, in the late stage CKD patients, 33 percent of proteins had statistically significant changes (p<0.05) compared to only 10 percent in the controls.
-Of these significant proteins, several established renal biomarkers such as interleukin 6 ("IL6") and osteopontin, were positively regulated with respect to disease severity and progression.
-These and additional data were published in the peer reviewed journal Kidney International Reports in May of 2018.
-The article was titled: "Benefit of Apabetalone on Plasma Proteins in Renal Disease", authored by Wasiak et al. The quick onset of action and improvement of reported CKD risk factors are encouraging for us in our planned expansion beyond our current cardiovascular and diabetes program.
+Analysis of the changes in protein levels at the 12-hour time point revealed that, in the late stage CKD patients, several established renal biomarkers such as interleukin 6 ("IL6") and osteopontin, were positively regulated with respect to disease severity and progression.
+The quick onset of action and improvement of reported CKD risk factors are encouraging for the Company in the planned expansion beyond its cardiovascular program.